lambdaisland/kaocha/doc/03_configuration.md

 developers can more easily inherit changes to the base configuration.

 Meta-merge is also applied by default for ???.
 You can use `^:prepend`, :`^append`, and` ^:replace` to control the merging.
-For example, if you wanted to overide the list o fefault plugins rather than add on to it, you could write:
+For example, if you wanted to overide the list of default plugins rather than add on to it, write:

 ```